WIXQ

-WIXQ (91.7 FM, "The Ville") is a non-commercial college FM radio station owned by Millersville University and licensed to serve Millersville, Pennsylvania.
+WIXQ (91.7 FM, "The Ville") is a non-commercial college radio station owned by Millersville University and licensed to serve Millersville, Pennsylvania.
 The station is staffed by students as an extra-curricular activity.
 Studios are located on campus in the Student Memorial Center.

 History

 The Federal Communications Commission granted Millersville State College a construction permit for a new Class D 10 watt FM radio station on October 5, 1976.
 The station's studios were to be located in the Student Memorial Center and the transmitter was to be located on top of the Ganser Library Building.
 The station was assigned the WIXQ call sign on December 20, 1976 and was granted its first license on January 25, 1978.

 On November 14, 1980, the FCC granted the college a construction permit to increase the station's effective radiated power (ERP) to 129 watts.
 On March 12, 1982, the FCC granted a new license with the updated facilities.

 On April 25, 2011, Millersville University filed a Notification of Suspension of Operations form with the FCC indicating that WIXQ would "go silent" on May 7, 2011.
 The reason given was due to major construction of the Ganser Building, which would result in the station losing its transmitter site.
 The filing indicated that the station's antenna would be permanently moving to the Jefferson Building [on the school's campus].
 On August 29, 2011, Millersville University filed a Resumption of Operations form with the FCC.
 The station resumed broadcasting at noon that day.
 The FCC granted a new license with the updated facilities on August 31, 2011.

 During the Spring 2012 semester, Station Advisor Dr. Ralph "Doc Roc" Anttonen announced his intentions to retire from the University following the Fall 2012 semester, ending his advisement of the station after 37 years.
 In December 2012, Assistant Professor Dr. Lowery Woodall was named new Station Advisor of WIXQ.